hemashushu/xiaoxuan-core-assembly/docs/statements.md

 ## Line Break Rules

-Anasm has only four types of statements: `use`, `external`, `data`, and `fn`.
+Anasm has only 5 types of statements: `use`, `import`, `external`, `data`, and `fn`.
 Unlike programming languages such as C/C++/Java, Anasm statements do not require a semicolon (`;`) as a statement terminator.
 This is because the semantics of Anasm statements are unambiguous, meaning that no matter how you break lines, indent, or write all statements together, it will not lead to ambiguity.
 Therefore, semicolons or newlines are not needed to indicate the end of statement.

 Of course, for better readability, it is recommended to insert a newline after ecah statement.
 For example, the following five statements are all terminated with a newline, and an extra newline is inserted between different types of statements: